sanderman155/num_methods/Practical works/hw3/README.md

 ### FILL WITH RANDOM DATA

-To automate the filling of the grid for training and the grid for checking interpolation, I wrote the program __fill_with_random_data.ipynb__
+To automate the filling of the grid for training and the grid for checking interpolation, I wrote the program __fill_with_random_data.ipynb__.
+This program fills "train.dat", "train.ans", "test.dat" with random data.

 ### Example of interpolation work
 **Linear interpolation**